-- When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards.
-If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - In special cases the Board of Examiners may allow a student to take an oral examination instead of a written examination.
+- In special cases the Board of Examiners may allow a student to take an oral examination instead of a written examination.
 A request to take an oral examination instead of a written examination must be substantiated. - 3.
 An oral examination will preferably be conducted by two examiners, especially in case of a resit... - 4.
 A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.

-Article 15 Ouestions and assignments
+Article 15 Questions and assignments

 - The questions and assignments covered by an examination will not include material that is not part of the sources that are to be made known in advance and from which the questions and assignments are derived.
 These sources will be generally made known before commencement of the coursework that prepares students for the examination.
 The exact scope of the material will be finalised no later than one month before the examination is administered. - 2.
 The questions and assignments contained in an examination are to be a well-balanced representation of the materials studied. - 3.
-The examination will reflect the content and form of the subject objectives.

-- 4. The questions and assignments will be clear and unambiguous.
+The examination will reflect the content and form of the subject objectives. - 4.
+The questions and assignments will be clear and unambiguous.
 The method of assessment is to be made clear and unambiguous so that the student is fully aware of how extensive and detailed the answers must be. - 5.
 Well before a written examination, the examiner will give the students the opportunity, if possible, to familiarise themselves with examples of representative examination questions and answers and the examination assessment standards. - 6.
 The time limit for examinations will be such that the student will have sufficient time to answer the questions, based on reasonable standards.